 Available in 2014

-(ii) To extend student knowledge and understanding of criminal responsibility, criminal offences, the rights and needs of victims of crime, sentencing, and the principal agencies involved in the administration of criminal justice.
+LO2.
+Knowledge and understanding at an advanced level of criminal responsibility, criminal offences, mental state defences, defences of compulsion, the principal agencies involved in the administration of criminal justice and sentencing.

-(iii) To critically examine the role of criminal law in the criminal justice system, including issues of policy, practice and procedure which may influence the outcome of cases and formulation of legislation in this area of law.
+LO3.
+The ability to critically examine the role of criminal law in the criminal justice system, including issues of policy, practice and procedure, which may influence the outcome of cases and formulation of legislation in this area of law.

-(iv) To further develop the capacity of students to analyse and apply principles of law in the context of advanced study of the criminal law.
+LO4.
+A sound capacity to analyse and apply principles of law through the appropriate dispute resolution mechanisms in the specific context of the advanced study of criminal law.